DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/_index.md

       text: 'Interoperability of OpenTelemetry API and Datadog instrumented traces'
 ---

 W3C Trace Context propagation is available for all supported languages.
 The default trace propagation style for all languages is `datadog,tracecontext`.
-Envoy and nginx proxies use the default of `tracecontext,Datadog`.
+Envoy and nginx proxies use the default of `tracecontext,datadog`.

 For more information about each language's configuration options for trace context propagation, see the following pages: